blockchained-mobility-hack/MaaS/README.md

-# Welcome to the repo of OMS-Mobility as a Service! --> www.omobi.io (StayConnected!)
+# Welcome to the repo of OMS-Mobility as a Service!

 ![IOTA](https://upload.wikimedia.org/wikipedia/commons/thumb/a/ad/Iota_logo.png/320px-Iota_logo.png)